-Ambassador Maura A. Harty served 27 years as a Foreign Service officer with the U.S. Department of State.
-During her last five years of service, she was the Assistant Secretary of State for Consular Affairs, the Bureau charged with protection of American citizens abroad, passport issuance to U.S. citizens, and the provision of visa services to foreign nationals.
-Harty directed widespread change in policy and procedure in the aftermath of the September 11th attacks, and she placed a strong emphasis on national security while facilitating legitimate travel to this country by foreign visitors.
-In order to more readily respond to change and new challenges, Harty inspired a strong culture of leadership among the Bureau’s 10,000-strong globally-deployed workforce and in so doing helped reinforce a strong sense of mission, unity, and service.
+Ambassador Harty previously served 27 years as a Foreign Service officer with the U.S. Department of State.
+As Assistant Secretary of State for Consular Affairs, Ambassador Harty led the bureau charged with protecting American citizens abroad, issuing passports to U.S. citizens and providing visa services to foreign nationals.
+She directed widespread change in policy and procedure in the aftermath of the September 11th attacks, and placed a strong emphasis on national security while facilitating legitimate travel to the United States by foreign visitors.

 Lieutenant General Robert R. Blackman, Jr., USMC (Ret.)